SCVision/PointSurfaces/bin/README.txt

 Refer to LidarDataBlock.hpp.

 *** PatchGeometry
-Calculate geometry on surfaces in raw 3D data.
+Build geometric models on surfaces in raw 3D data.
 Refer to PatchGeometry.hpp.

 *** PatchSegment